How To Create a Trading Plan

 Your trading plan outlines how you will act and trade under specific conditions.

-A good trading plan removes as many unnecessary ‘on the fly’ decisions as possible.
+A good trading plan removes as many unnecessary ‘on-the-fly’ decisions as possible.
 Leaving only the trading decisions you need to make to perform.

 (I think it’s important to note you aren’t trying to create an automated system here.
 You are a discretionary trader making trading decisions based on charts, order flow and other pieces of data.
 Incidentally If you are trying to automate then here are two podcast episodes to check out later.
 Robert Carver and Jarrod Goodwin)